- Parents Home

 Label Listings for Avoiding Allergies

 Reading the ingredient list is especially important if someone in your family has a food allergy.
 Food labels must include the ingredients that are in the product, listed in order of how much of the ingredient the food contains.
-Food-makers are required to clearly state on food labels whether the product contains these common food allergens: peanuts, tree nuts, milk, egg, fish, shellfish, soy, and wheat.
+Food-makers are required to clearly state on food labels whether the product contains these common food allergens: peanuts, tree nuts, milk, egg, fish, shellfish, soy, sesame, and wheat.

 In some cases, it's easy to identify what's safe to eat by checking the listed ingredients on a label.
 But some ingredients that could trigger an allergic reaction may be listed under an unfamiliar name.
 If your child has a food allergy, a dietitian can teach about foods to avoid and hidden ingredients to watch for.

 Use your food label smarts to make good choices when shopping for your family.